Random planar maps and graphs with minimum degree two and three: Planar maps

 \section{Planar maps}

 We recall that a planar map is a connected planar multigraph embedded in the plane up to homeomorphism.
-A map is rooted if one of the edges is distinguished and given a direction.
+A map is rooted if one of its edges is distinguished and oriented.
 In this way a rooted map has a root edge and a root vertex (the tail of the root edge).
-We define the root face as the face to the right of the directed root edge.
+We define the root face as the face to the right of the root edge.
 A rooted map has no automorphisms, in the sense that every vertex, edge and face is distinguishable.
 From now on all maps are planar and rooted.
 We stress the fact that maps may have loops and multiple edges.

 The enumeration of rooted planar maps was started by Tutte in his seminal paper \cite{tutte}.
 Let $m_n$ be the number of rooted maps with $n$ edges, with the convention that $m_0=0$.
 Then

 The generating function $M(z) = \sum_{n\ge0} m_n z^n$ is equal to